iree-org/iree-experimental/CONTRIBUTING.md

 Improvements to code structure and clarity are welcome but please file issues to track such work first.

-## AUTHORS file

-If you would like to receive additional recognition for your contribution, you may add yourself (or your organization) to the AUTHORS file.
-This keeps track of those who have made significant contributions to the project.
-Please add the entity who owns the copyright for your contribution.
-The source control history remains the most accurate source for individual contributions.

 ## Code reviews

 All submissions, including submissions by project members, require review.
 We use GitHub pull requests (PRs) for this purpose.
 Consult [GitHub Help](https://help.github.com/articles/about-pull-requests/) for more information on using pull requests.

-## Presubmits

-Several of our presubmit builds will only run automatically if you are a project collaborator.
-Otherwise a collaborator must label the PR with "kokoro:run".
-If you are sending code changes to the project, please ask to be added as a collaborator, so that these can run automatically.
-It is generally expected that PRs will only be merged when all presubmit checks are passing.
-In some cases, pre-existing failures may be ignored.

 ## Merging